BlakeRMills/TidyTuesday/README.md

 # Tidy-Tuesday
-A collection of the plots I have made for [#TidyTuesdays] (https://github.com/rfordatascience/tidytuesday).
+A collection of the plots I have made for [#TidyTuesdays](https://github.com/rfordatascience/tidytuesday).
 All of the code for the visualizations are included in the original files.
 All of the visualizations are also posted on my [Twitter](https://twitter.com/BlakeRobMills).
 Download the file for the best resolution!

 ## [Nursing Salaries (5 Oct 2021)](https://twitter.com/BlakeRobMills/status/1445624608099487747)